 Led by Sir Douglas Mawson BANZARE was supported by the British, Australian and New Zealand Governments and private backers, including the Melbourne businessman MacPherson Robertson.
 Conducted over two summers (1929-1930 and 1930-1931) the expedition made three new landings, and with the aid of the Gypsy Moth seaplane flown by Douglas and Campbell, traversed the whole Antarctic coastline from 45°E to 160°E. This stretch of land would later become the Australian Antarctic Territory.
-The pilots also helped guided the ship, Discovery, through the ice and made reconnaissance flights.

 Not just an opportunity to claim British sovereignty over Antarctic lands (with the understanding they would later be handed to Australia) the expedition also undertook an extensive programme of scientific work and observations.
 In fact the scientific results were so voluminous that reports were still being published three decades later.

-Following his retirement Douglas worked as a civilian technician with the navy's Aircraft Maintenance and Repair Division, Melbourne until 1960.
+Following his retirement Douglas worked as a civilian technician with the Navy's Aircraft Department of Maintenance and Repair at the Victoria Barracks, Melbourne.
+His skills and knowledge were soon recognised and he was appointed civilian Head of the Department until his retirement in early 1965.
+He was also recognised as an Aeronautical Engineer by the Royal Aeronautical Society (of Australia) and served as the Honorary Treasurer of the Society for a time.
 He passed away on 4 August 1970 at Heidelberg, survived by his wife, son and two daughters.

 Wilson, David,1996, 'Douglas, Gilbert Eric (1902-1970), air force officer', in John Ritchie (ed.), Australian Dictionary of Biography, vol. 14, Melbourne University Press, Melbourne, pp. 23-24.